-Data management and integration by using data entities
+Data management and integration by using data entities overview

 This topic provides a brief overview of the mechanics of synchronous and asynchronous integration.